jamesreprise/infrastructure/new-island/README.md

 # New Island
-New Island is a general development VM and laptop definition.
+New Island is configuration for mobile devices - mostly laptops.

+This happens in two parts, configuration/ and home-manager/.
-## /config/configuration.nix
+## configuration/
-Configuration for the overall system.
+configuration.nix and system configuration files using NixOS and nix-darwin.

-## /config/home-manager-config
+## home-manager/
-Home manager configuration using flakes.
-Easily hot-loaded onto other machines that support using Nix as a package manager, such as a macOS machine.
+This consists of standalone home manager configurations using flakes.
+Easily hot-loaded onto other machines that support using Nix as a package.

-Also contains config files for neovim and zsh.